bhisaac/5eFP/5eFP-SRD.md

 ### Divine Sense

 The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.
 As an action, you can open your awareness to detect such forces.
 Until the end of your next turn, you know the location of any celestial, fiend, or undead within 12 squares of you that is not behind total cover.
 You know the type (celestial, fiend, or undead) of any being whose presence you sense, but not its identity (the vampire Count Strahd von Zarovich, for instance).
-Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the hallow spell.
+Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the _hallow_ spell.

-You can use this feature a number of times equal to 1 + CHA.
-You regain all expended uses whenever you return to Headquarters (HQ).
+You can use this feature a number of times equal to CHA + 1.

 ### Lay on Hands

 Your blessed touch can heal wounds.
-You have a reserve of healing power that replenishes at the end of a game session.
+You have a reserve of healing power.
 You can assign up to 5 points of healing with your reserve.

 As an action, you can touch a wounded creature and spend 1 or more points of healing, up to the maximum amount remaining in your reserve.
 The creature receives the healing.